Links

 Sheffield for Democracy

 This is an informal group campaigning for greater democracy, citizens rights, a fairer voting system and more accurate representation of the public will in Parliament.
-It welcomes supporters of all political parties or none.
+It welcomes supporters of all political parties or none, and especially needs people willing to attend council meetings as members of the public.

 Sheffield Forum